 - (1) ROS shall assign a working group ("Operations Working Group" or "OWG") to review and recommend action on formally submitted OGRRs.
-ROS may create such a working group or assign the responsibility to an existing working group provided that: - (a) Such working group's meetings are open to ERCOT Staff, ERCOT Members, Market Participants, and the PUCT Staff; and - (b) Each Market Segment is allowed to participate. - (2) Where additional expertise is needed, the OWG may request that ROS refer an OGRR to subcommittees, working groups or task forces for review and comment on the OGRR.
-Suggested modifications-or alternative modifications if a consensus recommendation is not achieved by a non-voting working group or task force-to the OGRR shall be submitted by the chair or the chair's designee on behalf of the subcommittee, working group or task force as comments on the OGRR for consideration by OWG.
-However, the OWG shall retain ultimate responsibility for the processing of all OGRRs. - (3) The OWG shall ensure that the Guides are compliant with the ERCOT Protocols.
-As such, the OWG will monitor all changes to the ERCOT Protocols and initiate any OGRRs necessary to bring the Guides in conformance with the ERCOT Protocols.
-The OWG will also initiate an ERCOT Protocol Revision Request (PRR) if such a change is necessary to accommodate a proposed OGRR prior to proceeding with that OGRR. - (4) ERCOT shall consult with the chair of the OWG to coordinate and establish the meeting schedule for the OWG or other assigned subcommittee.
-The OWG shall ensure that reasonable advance notice of each meeting, including the meeting agenda, is posted to the MIS.
+ROS may create such a working group or assign the responsibility to an existing working group provided that: - (a) Such working group's meetings are open to ERCOT Staff, ERCOT Members, Market Participants, and the PUCT Staff; and - (b) Each Market Segment is allowed to participate. - Where additional expertise is needed, the OWG may request that ROS refer an OGRR to existing subcommittees, working groups or task forces for review and comment on the OGRR.
+Suggested modifications-or alternative modifications if a consensus recommendation is not achieved by a non-voting working group or task force-to the OGRR shall be submitted by the chair or the chair's designee on behalf of the commenting subcommittee, working group or task force as comments on the OGRR for consideration by OWG.
+However, the OWG shall retain ultimate responsibility for the processing of all OGRRs. - (3) The OWG shall ensure that the Operating Guides are compliant with the ERCOT Protocols.
+As such, the OWG will monitor all changes to the ERCOT Protocols and initiate any OGRRs necessary to bring the Operating Guides in conformance with the ERCOT Protocols.
+The OWG will also initiate a Protocol Revision Request (PRR) if such a change is necessary to accommodate a proposed OGRR prior to proceeding with that OGRR. - (4) ERCOT shall consult with the chair of the OWG to coordinate and establish the meeting schedule for the OWG or other assigned subcommittees.
+The OWG shall meet at least once per month, unless no OGRRs were submitted during the prior 24 days, and shall ensure that reasonable advance notice of each meeting, including the meeting agenda, is posted to the MIS.